UW-Madison-DSI/pixi-docker-chtc/examples/hello_pytorch/htcondor/README.md

-# Running the Hello PyTorch example on CHTC
+# Running the Hello PyTorch example on CHTC GPUs with Linux containers

 This example contains the files: